jadeisolade/jadeisolade.github.io/_pages/about.md

   * Harbin Institute of Technology Amateur Radio Club
 * Second year
   * Lilac micro-satellite student team (HIT Aerospace Satellite Technology Research Center)
+  * A team for technological contests in School of Electronics and Information Engineering
 * Third year
-  * Intel
+  *  Lilac micro-satellite student team (HIT Aerospace Satellite Technology Research Center)
-  * ii
+  *

 For more info
 ------
-If you have some questions or want to contact me, you can send me an e-mail(zhaoting_li@outlook.com or lizhaoting@hit.edu.cn).
+If you have some questions or want to contact me, you can send me an e-mail(gong-chenee@outlook.com or 1170500224@stu.hit.edu.cn).